SchulzLab/SOS/README.md

 	```
 		python install_script.py -f <destination_folder>
 	```
 	This can install OASES, ORNA, SEECER and SALMON and KREATION in the provided destination folder.
 Additional assembly algorithms should be downloaded and installed seperately.
+SOS installs SEECER using a precompiled version that was prepared for the SOS repository specifically (accessible under https://zenodo.org/record/3686150).

 3. Set the following paths in the environment variable $PATH:
 	```